Sam Lake: Max Payne

-Lake played several roles in the development of Max Payne.
+Lake played several roles in the development of Max Payne (2001).
 He wrote the game's story and script and helped design levels.
 Because of the game's budget, Remedy could not hire actors.
 As a result, Lake, along with other Remedy programmers, artists and staff played the roles.
 Lake became the face model for the title character and he even got his mother to portray Nicole Horne, the game's main antagonist, whereas his father played Alfred Woden.

-In the sequel, Max Payne 2: The Fall of Max Payne, the expanded budget meant Lake could stick to writing.
+In the sequel, Max Payne 2: The Fall of Max Payne (2003), the expanded budget meant Lake could stick to writing.
 The game's script ended up being about four times as long as some movie scripts.
 For the sequel, the budget increase allowed the team to hire professional actors to model for the graphic novel cutscenes and Lake was subsequently replaced by actor Timothy Gibbs.
 However, if the player should watch any of the TV set shows during the game, they will see that Lake models for various characters in Max Payne's meta, in TV shows and billboards, such as John Mirra in the television show Address Unknown as well as "Lord Valentine" and "Mama" in Lords and Ladies, and, finally, "Dick Justice" in Dick Justice.

 The ending theme song, "Late Goodbye" which appears in various points of the game, often sung by in game characters, is based on a poem by Lake.
-The song was written by the Finnish group Poets of the Fall.
+The song was written by the Finnish rock band Poets of the Fall.

 Mob boss Vinnie Gognitti remarks that the creator of Max Payne's in-game cartoon series, Captain Baseball Bat Boy, is a man named Sammy Waters, which is a play on the name Sam Lake.

-In the Max Payne movie which was released in 2008, Sam Lake also provided some writing help, though mostly for the character background.
+In the Max Payne film which was released in 2008, Sam Lake also provided some writing help, though mostly for the character background.

 Alan Wake

 Lake was the lead writer for the 2010 "psychological action thriller" Alan Wake, which went on to receive numerous awards and a positive critical reception for its characters and story.
+He appears as fictional movie star Sam Lake in an in-universe TV show alongside Alan Wake.

-The first game also features references to Lake’s earlier work with Max Payne when the player is allowed to read a few pages from the protagonist's novel The Sudden Stop.
-When opened, the pages are voiced by James McCaffrey, the voice of Max Payne, and makes clear references to the previous games, such as the troubled character's murdered wife & baby and his abuse of painkillers.
+The first game also features references to Lake's earlier work with Max Payne when the player is allowed to read a few pages from the protagonist's novel The Sudden Stop.
+When opened, the pages are voiced by James McCaffrey, the voice of Max Payne, and makes clear references to the previous games, such as the troubled character's murdered wife and baby, and his abuse of painkillers.

-Lake appears as a fictional movie star version of himself in the 2023 sequel Alan Wake II, during an in-game interview where he appears as a guest on a talk show along with the title character.
-Lake also lent his likeness for the character of Alex Casey, with the voice once again provided by James McCaffrey.
+Lake reprises his role as the fictional version of himself in the 2023 sequel Alan Wake II, where Lake is cast in-universe as Alex Casey, the detective subject of Alan Wake's novels.
 Lake also appears as himself in the game's first downloadable content expansion, "Night Springs".